How to teach financial wisdom to your teen?

 Ask your teen the sources of income they know of.
 What is the income your family is getting and from which source.

 The cost required for something; the money spent on something.

-Ask your teen what they think your monthly household expense is?
+Ask your teen what they think your monthly household expenses.
 Ask them what they think is your household’s highest expense and how much?

 An economy of or reduction in money, time, or another resource.

-Ask your teen of who they think saves the most in the house?
-Ask them why the house as to save?
-How much they think they should save every month?
+Ask your teen who they think saves the most in the house?
+Ask them why the house has to save.
+How much they think they should save every month.